Course Catalog 2024-2025

 ECO 261 Economics of Healthcare (4 Credits)

 An examination of current economic and public policy issues in health care.
 Topics include health care reform and the Affordable Care Act, regulation and competition policies in markets for health insurance, physician services and hospital services; public policies to enhance access (Medicare and Medicaid) and health care quality; and the economics of the pharmaceutical industry.
-Prerequisites: ECO 250 and 220 or permission of the instructor. {S}
+Prerequisites: ECO 250 and ECO 220, or equivalent. {S}

 Fall, Spring, Variable